 Style-1: Thai Foot Massage (With no Oil)

 A traditional Thai massage typically begins with a foot massage, and the therapist then works their way up the entire body.
-These sessions are often performed on a floor mat, with the client fully clothed and without the use of oil.
+These sessions are often performed on a floor mat, with the client fully clothed and without oil.

 Working without oil includes sliding or stroking movements.
 These approaches typically involve pressure points, as well as additional foot manipulation and stretching.